Sonora: Gastronomy

 Tortillas are the base of the diet, but they are made from wheat, rather than corn.
 In Sonora, these tortillas are much larger than those prepared elsewhere and paper thin.
 Dairy products are common in dishes with chile peppers playing a smaller role.
-However, one important native chile pepper is the chiltepín (Capsicum annuum var. aviculare), which people continue to harvest wild in the mountains of northwestern Mexico.
+However, one important native chile pepper is the chiltepín (Capsicum annuum var. glabriusculum), which people continue to harvest wild in the mountains of northwestern Mexico.
 In a dry year, about 20 t can be harvested in Sonora, with as much as 50 t during a wet year.

 The cuisine contains a number of soups and stews, which combine native ingredients with Mexico-wide staples of beef, pork and corn.
 Seafood soups are popular along the coast.
 These dishes include pozole de trigo, pozole de res, menudo con pata, verdolagas (Portulaca oleracea) broth, sopa de elote, caldo de calabazas and sopa de camarón.
 Tamales are made with cornmeal dough and fillings such as beans, vegetables, potatoes, chile colorado and other ingredients, wrapped in dried corn husks and steamed.
 Tamale fillings vary in the state but the most popular include fresh corn with cream, green chile strips with cheese, beef with chile colorado and seafood.

 The various cultures that have come through the state have influenced the development of breads, desserts and sweets.
 Most sweets are made from cow's milk, sugar cane, peanuts, rice, nuts, sesame seeds and piloncillo.
 These include pipitoria, jamoncillo, cubierto de viznaga, cubiertos de calabaza, cubiertos de camote, squash in honey, piloncillo, pitahaya ice cream, crystallized oranges and limes, cakes made from corn and rice pudding.

 Bacanora is a local liquor that has been made for decades in the town of the same name, located in the center of the state.
 Its base is an agave plant (agave lechuguilla or agave angustifolia) like mezcal and tequila, and it comes in various styles including aged.
 It has a distinct flavor.
 It is estimated that half a million plants are harvested from the wilds to make this beverage each year, leading to concerns of overexploitation.